 - All goods in the store are sold on a consignment basis.

-- If you are under 18 – we charge your age as commission to encourage little ones to make things.
-So if you are 10 we charge 10%.
+- If you are under 18 we charge your age.
+So if you are 10 we charge $10 per box.

-- You will need to provide photo ID with your address on it so we know you live in the area.
+- When joining the store, you will need to provide photo ID with your address on it so we know you live in the area.
 We don’t copy it or record it, just sight it.

 - You dont need to work any days in the store 🙂

 - Pricing is completely up to you – the maker of the item.
 Ultimately the consumer decides if the price is right.

 - We highly recommend using a removable sticker or a swing tag that customers can take off if they wish to give the item as a gift.

 - A lot of people use business cards as their tags (with a removable sticker for pricing).
 We think this is a good idea as people can then contact you directly to re-order or ask for commissioned pieces to be made etc.

 Seasonal Items (this section continually being updated):